 - Alternative Minimum Tax (AMT)

 TCJA changes significantly reduce the odds that you will owe the AMT for tax years 2018 through 2025.
 And if you do have to pay it, chances are you will owe less than you would have under the prior law.
-Forbes explains it well here.

 - Affordable Care Act penalty

-The new tax code eliminates the mandate to buy health insurance beginning in 2019, at which time people who do not have minimal essential coverage no longer will have to pay a penalty.
+The new tax code eliminates the mandate to buy health insurance beginning in 2019, at which time people who do not have minimum essential coverage no longer will have to pay a penalty.
 The change takes effect with taxes filed in 2020.
-For reference, IRS data shows about 4 million taxpayers paid the penalty tax for tax year 2016.
+For reference, IRS data shows about 4 million taxpayers paid the penalty tax for the tax year 2016.